Badrinath07/Youtube-Global-Statistics-Analysis/README.md

-# Youtube-Global-Statistics-Analysis
+# YouTube Global Statistics Analysis

-Analyzed global YouTube data to find patterns in audience demographics, engagement metrics, and content performance. determined the best-performing categories, regional inclinations, and the elements that affect views, likes, and shares.
-The goal of insights is to help marketers and creators optimize their content strategy.
+Analyzed YouTube global statistics to identify trends in content performance, viewer demographics, and engagement metrics.
+This project provides insights to help creators and marketers optimize their strategies.

+## Features
+- Analysis of top-performing categories and trends.
+- Regional preferences and audience demographics.
+- Insights into factors driving views, likes, comments, and shares.
+- Data visualizations for easy interpretation.

+- ## Technology Used
+- Power BI